R&D Heterogeneity and Countercyclical Productivity Dispersion: Data and Negative Profit Shocks Construction

 \subsection{An Index of Negative Profit Shocks}

 In this paper, a negative profit shock refers to the event for which an industry's aggregate annual profit falls below a certain threshold.
-We first scale each firm's annual gross profit by its total assets to get rid of the influence from inflation or firm growth.\footnote{According to the U.S. Generally Accepted Accounting Principles (GAAP), a firm's gross profit is defined as the difference between sales and cost of goods sold.} The scaled gross profit is denoted as $gp_{ijt}$, in which subscripts $i$, $j$ and $t$ represent firm, industry and year respectively.
+We first scale each firm's annual gross profit by its total assets so that industries with different ranges of firm size become comparable.\footnote{According to the U.S. Generally Accepted Accounting Principles (GAAP), a firm's gross profit is defined as the difference between sales and cost of goods sold.} The scaled gross profit is denoted as $gp_{ijt}$, in which subscripts $i$, $j$ and $t$ represent firm, industry and year respectively.
 We run the following regression to detrend the variable:

 where $\delta_t$ and $\delta_j$ denote the year and industry fixed effects.
 The residual, $gp^\text{res}_{ijt}$, is orthogonal to both the year fixed effect and industry--specific linear trend, and we treat it as the detrended firm--year scaled profit.